ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/export_import/_includes/s3_export.md

 ### Getting operation IDs {#example-list-oneline}

-To get a list of export operation IDs in a format that is convenient for processing in bash scripts, use [jq](https://stedolan.github.io/jq/download/):
+To get a list of export operation IDs in a format suitable for handling in bash scripts, use the [jq](https://stedolan.github.io/jq/download/) utility:

 ```bash
 {{ ydb-cli }} -p db1 operation list export/s3 --format proto-json-base64 | jq -r ".operations[].id"
 ```

-You'll get an output where each new line contains the operation ID.
+You'll get an output where each new line shows an operation's ID.
 For example:

 ```
 ydb://export/6?id=281474976789577&kind=s3